hungvietdo/jira-cmd/README.md

     [sudo] npm install -g https://github.com/hungvietdo/jira-cmd.git

-A sample command to add worklog
+A sample command to add worklog:

     jira worklogadd --startedAt "2017/12/07 9:15 AM" CDC-4 15m "Standup Meeting"

+Or, see your worklog in the last 3 days:

+    `jira jql 'issueFunction in workLogged("after -3d by hung.do")'`

+Or, see the command structure:

+`jira config --help`

 jira-cmd
 ========